-Honda North America, Inc. – Corporate Social Responsibility Report FY 19 (ending March 30, 2019)
+Honda North America – Corporate Social Responsibility Report FY 20 (ending March 31, 2020)

-Honda’s mission is creating products and technologies that improve the lives of people, while minimizing the environmental impacts of our products and business operations to ensure a sustainable future for society.
+Honda’s mission is to create products and technologies that improve people’s lives, while minimizing the environmental impacts of our products and business operations to ensure a sustainable future for society.
 Honda is committed to making positive contributions to the communities where we live and do business; to socially responsible business practices; and to the promotion of diversity in our workforce and supply chain.

-Here are details of our key initiatives in the areas of the environment, diversity, community and safety for our fiscal year April 1, 2018-March 31, 2019 (FY 19).
+Here are details of our key initiatives in the areas of the environment, diversity, community and safety for our fiscal year April 1, 2019-March 31, 2020 (FY 20).

 Please see the North American Environmental Report for the most recent updates on Honda’s environmental initiatives.
-In addition, here are a few highlights:
+Highlights include:

 Collegiate Women Sports Awards (CWSA) – Sponsored by Honda for more than 30 years, the CWSA honors the nation’s top NCAA women athletes for their superior athletic skills, leadership, academic excellence and eagerness to participate in community service.

 Abrego Future Scholars Program – To support Latino students during their critical first year of studies at California State University, Fullerton, the annual Hispanic Scholarship golf tournament raised $175,220 for the Abrego Future Scholars Program.
 American Honda Motor Co., Inc Motor Co., Inc. has been a presenting sponsor of the tournament since 2005.
 (April 2019)